charlieegan3/personal-website/source/blog/2016-03-03-querying-dependency-graphs-with-cypher-and-neo4j.html.markdown

 tags:
 ---

 As part of my honours project I need to query dependency graphs.
 A dependency graph is a directed graph where edges represent grammatical relations and nodes are tokens.
-I use CoreNLP and it gives a nice visualization:
+I use CoreNLP and it gives a nice visualisation:

 ![dep_graph](/blog/2016-03-03-querying-dependency-graphs-with-cypher-and-neo4j/graph.png)

 So I'm using CoreNLP, why not use tregex to query the dependency parse?
 Short answer I couldn't get it working for my questions.
 Longer answer, tregex and semgrex documentation wasn't great, I started playing around with Neo4j in a container and found it could do what I wanted.
 It also offered a means to persist graphs for many texts that I could query collectively at a later date.

 My queries needed to extract a verb and it's arguments.
-Arguments need to be labeled correctly, this is dependent on the relation to the verb (or another one of it's arguments).
+Arguments need to be labelled correctly, this is dependent on the relation to the verb (or another one of it's arguments).
 For example, if we have the query `nounPhrase verb prep nounPhrase` then the `prep` is not linked directly to the verb but rather the second noun phrase, often the sentence object.
 Cypher implements an accessible syntax for expressing such patterns, this the query I used for the `np v prep np` pattern above:

 ```
 MATCH (verb:Node)